 Starting from the top of the ropeway at 1600m, making our way to the first fumaroles was fairly straightforward across rolling, mellow terrain.
 Our plan was to follow the looker’s right ridgeline all the way to the peak, at 2291m, and the highest point in Hokkaido.
-Joel, my touring buddy and Lead Guide for Whiteroom Tours in Furano, had been to the peak previously and knew the variety of terrain we could expect on the ascent – always great info to have.
+My touring buddy Joel had been to the peak previously and knew the variety of terrain we could expect on the ascent – always great info to have.

 As we approached the half way mark snow conditions on the ridgeline changed from soft to hard, wind packed powder, as expected at higher elevations.
 Time to pull out the ski crampons to up the grip factor, and combined with the mellow gradient we continued a very enjoyable walk, with great views in all directions.

 The next section of the climb was a good reminder regarding which tools are best for certain conditions.
 As we approached the top 1/3 of the mountain, it became necessary to skirt down and around the ridgeline, across a bumpy and slippery crust layer, before climbing back up to the ridge.
-A huge difference, for me at least, was now apparent in the difference between touring on a splitboard vs skis: hard boots.
-Attempting to sidehill on a splitboard setup in soft snowboard boots was making it somewhat tricky to keep uphill edge(s) engaged into the snow – especially on a bumpy crust layer which breaks easily underfoot.
+One big difference between touring on a splitboard vs skis was now apparent: hard boots.
+Sidehilling on a splitboard setup in soft snowboard boots can make it somewhat tricky to keep uphill edge(s) engaged into the snow – especially on a bumpy crust layer which breaks easily underfoot.

 After 20 minutes of slow progress and a couple of very exciting kick turns it was time to take the split off and hike the remaining section around and up to the ridge.
 Even this proved tricky given the crusty surface: thanks Joel for the whippet!
-Lesson learned.. keep boot crampons and an axe in my pack on all climbs, even on very warm spring days when you think you won’t need them!
-Many Japanese snowboarders prefer snowshoes when heading uphill, and these would also have been a good option, making it easier to tackle the steeper gradient and rough, variable surface.
-All climbers with boot crampons were able to stay on the ridgeline all the way to the peak, next time I’ll be joining them!
-Joel, being the all terrain touring machine he is, had no trouble at all, although he did describe this section of the climb as ‘challenging’.
+Boot crampons and an axe are always worth having on hand, even on very warm spring days when you think you won’t need them!
+Many Japanese snowboarders prefer snowshoes when heading uphill, a very viable option here especially when taking on Asahidake’s steeper sections and rough, variable surface.

 Once back up on the ridgeline it was smooth sailing again, with snow conditions improving greatly as we made our way up the leeward side towards the peak in soft snow.
 After spending many days at Asahidake enjoying the views and great powder, it was great to finally look down from the top and get a new perspective on a place I knew well.